decretist/Dissertation/Chapter2/chapter2.markdown

 1050) are drawn from the Pseudo-Isidorian *Decretals*.[33]

 The program of the Gregorian reformers collided with two practical realities of eleventh-century life.
-Abbotts and bishops were large landowners and therefore important vassals of secular rulers.
+Abbots and bishops were large landowners and therefore important vassals of secular rulers.
 Furthermore, secular rulers were almost completely dependent on the Church for administrative personnel until the rise of university